nickyout/tiny-sprintf/README.md

 *   Implements sprintf based on the [php doc][php].
 They have some nice examples.
 *   Is only 550B minified (I guess that's even less gzipped).
 *   By default only supports conversion type `s`, but that can be easily extended.
-I don't really when you need these conversions when everything gets typecasted to string anyway.
+I don't really see why you need these conversions when everything gets typecasted to string anyway.

 ## Format
 The full format (where `[]` means optional element) is: